Peter Engelmann: German-American Academy

 In Milwaukee, he was quickly employed as a teacher for German American students, and he became deeply involved with the Milwaukee Schulverein—"school society".
 Through his efforts, they established the German-English Academy—with a charter from the Wisconsin Legislature—in May 1851.
+Engelmann was an active member of the Milwaukee Turners at Turner Hall and served as director of the German-English Academy from 1851 until his death, pioneering bilingual education, physical training, the arts, and establishing the city’s first kindergarten in 1873.
 Engelmann served as director of the academy for the rest of his life.
 The school was so closely associated with him, it was often referred to alternatively as the "Engelmann School".

 The school gave instruction partly in English and partly in German, and pursued a well-rounded education including classes such as singing, gymnastics, and drawing.
 The school attempted to help students learn how to think for themselves, challenging students to observe and question.
 In 1873, Engelmann also established a kindergarten in his academy.
 This was the first kindergarten in Milwaukee and only the third in the country.

 The school continued after his death.
-It later came to be known as the "Milwaukee University School" and, in 1864, it merged with other Milwaukee private schools to form the University School of Milwaukee.
+It later came to be known as the "Milwaukee University School" and, in 1964, it merged with other Milwaukee private schools to form the University School of Milwaukee.